Schnyder woods, SLE(16), and Liouville quantum gravity: Abstract

 \section{Abstract}

-In 1990, Schnyder used a 3-spanning-tree decomposition of a simple triangulation, now known as the \textit{Schnyder wood}, to give a fundamental grid-embedding algorithm for planar maps.
-We show that a uniformly sampled Schnyder-wood-decorated triangulation with $n$ vertices converges as $n\to\infty$ to the Liouville quantum gravity with parameter $1$, decorated with a triple of SLE$_{16}$'s of angle difference $2\pi/3$ in the imaginary geometry sense.
-Our convergence result provides a description of the continuum limit of Schnyder's embedding algorithm via Liouville quantum gravity and imaginary geometry.
+In 1990, Schnyder used a 3-spanning-tree decomposition of a simple triangulation, now known as the \textit{Schnyder wood}, to give a fundamental grid-embedding algorithm for planar maps. \xin{In the framework of mating of trees, a uniformly sampled Schnyder-wood-decorated triangulation can produce a triple of random walks.
+We show that these three walks converge in the scaling limit to three Brownian motions produced in the mating-of-trees framework by \nocolor{Liouville quantum gravity (LQG)} with parameter $1$, decorated with a triple of SLE$_{16}$'s curves.
+These three SLE$_{16}$'s curves are coupled such that the angle difference between them is $2\pi/3$ in imaginary geometry.} Our convergence result provides a description of the continuum limit of Schnyder's embedding algorithm via LQG and \nocolor{SLE}.